jparker/comparison/README.md

 the hood it uses `ActionView::Helpers::NumberHelper#number_to_percentage` to format the percentage.
 Options are passed through to that method.

+`#unsigned_percentage` returns the absolute value of the percentage.
+Use this if you prefer to use other cues, such as colors or icons, to indicate positive or negative changes.

 `#arrow` returns an HTML character entity for an arrow (up, down, or, for no change, an empty string).